Health

 3. Does every system require an inspection?

-No, there are several exemptions to inspection requirements such as systems that were installed in the last three years, property acquired through inheritance, property transferred to a trust.
+No, there are several exemptions to the inspection requirements.
+These include systems installed in the last three years, properties acquired through inheritance, or properties transferred to a trust.

 4. Who completes the inspection?